FAQs

 Can I print from my wireless laptop in the Samuel J. Wood Library?

 Personal wireless laptop printing is available with very limited functions through “Web Print” via PaperCut.
 Once you log in, click Web Print on the bottom left, follow the on-screen instructions, and select “Library - first floor” as the printer.
 Please be advised that color and single-sided printing are not available via Web Print.
-If you need to print in the library, we highly recommend you use a desktop computer or visit the SMARTDesk to check out a library laptop in order to access the full range of printing options.
+If you need to print in the Library, we highly recommend you use a desktop computer or visit the SMARTDesk to check out a Library laptop in order to access the full range of printing options.

 Is there free wireless printing anywhere in the Medical College?